-Mr. Vogel received his degree in Business Administration and Economics from the University of Zurich, Switzerland in 1992.
+Mr. Vogel received his Master and Bachelor degrees in Business Administration and Economics from the University of Zurich, Switzerland in 1992.
 He received his Master of Business Administration degree from the University of Chicago Booth School of Business in 2003.